tyoppar01/cookie-sweeper/README.md

 ## Features
 - Flag tiles you suspect contain bombs using cookies
-- Reveal tiles to see how many cookies are nearby
+- Reveal tiles to see how many bombs are nearby
-- Win by flagging all cookie tiles
+- Win by flagging all bomb tiles
 - Lose if you reveal a bomb

 ## How to Play